Prevention of Pollution and Resource Circulation

 ITOCHU responds as below in accordance with our accident and emergency response regulations.

-If an accident occurs during the handling or storage of toxic or hazardous substances, we respond as follows in line with the Pharmaceutical Key Toxic and Hazardous Substance Risk Prevention Procedures Manual.
+If an accident occurs during the handling or storage of toxic or hazardous substances, we respond as follows in line with the manual.

-- We will make reports as necessary according to the emergency contact network in the above manual.
+- We will make reports as necessary according to the emergency contact network.
 In addition, we will take prompt action to limit the risks caused by toxic and hazardous substances.

 - In the event of splashing, leaking, outflow, seepage or penetration underground, we will immediately notify the health care center, police station or fire department to that effect when there is a fear of a risk to the health of an unspecified or large number of people.
 At the same time, we will take measures to prevent risks to health.